bignerdranch/Deferred/README.md

 See Deferred's comprehensive programming guide and documentation at the [Deferred Reference](https://bignerdranch.github.io/Deferred/).

 If you have a question not answered by there or the module comments, please open an issue!

+## Premium Support

+Deferred, as open source projects, is free to use and always will be.
+[Big Nerd Ranch](https://bignerdranch.com/) offers premium Deferred support, Code Audits and general mobile app design/development services.
+Email us at [sales@bignerdranch.com](mailto:sales@bignerdranch.com) to get in touch with us for more details.